 Railtrack’s original cost estimate for the project was £2.5bn for upgrading the track along the route and installing a new radio transmission-based moving block signalling system.
 However, during the next five years the cost of the project rose gradually to £9bn while at the same time reducing in scope from 140mph top speed to 125mph.
 Moving block signalling was also abandoned early on.

 Such a major project created substantial upheaval while work was carried out.
 In August 2002, the Strategic Rail Authority agreed a new plan to rebuild sections of the route using lengthy ‘blockades’ of up to three months.

 The new methods proved highly successful from an engineering point of view, with money saved by concentrating work, and with many projects completed on-time or early.

-Based on an eight-year timescale, during which the government subsidy to main operator Virgin was to fall to a £126.6m premium payment in 2006–7, the smooth continuation of services during the modernisation work is vital to the project's success.
+Based on an eight-year timescale, during which the government subsidy to main operator Virgin was to fall to a £126.6m premium payment in 2006-07, the smooth continuation of services during the modernisation work was vital to the project’s success.
 To control rising costs and get the project back on track, US project manager Bechtel was called in to help in 2001 and has since improved performance.

 Track and signalling

 The main constraint of the West Coast line is the lack of capacity imposed by outdated track layouts and signalling systems.
 It also crosses challenging terrain in its northern half and is hemmed-in by roads and buildings at its southern end.
 Attention has concentrated on rebuilding track for 125mph, renewing overhead line equipment and resignalling for higher speeds.